corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/flow-start-with-client-id.md

 {{< /tabs >}}

 {{< note >}}
-When you use this API function, the associated flow must be initiated by the same RPC user that is invoking this method to reattach to the flow.
+When you use this API function, the associated flow must be initiated by the same RPC user that is invoking this method to re-attach to the flow.
 Only admins can remove client `id` mappings of any user.
 {{</ note >}}

 ### `removeClientId` API